GraninNikita/DVA-C02/README.md

     - It Can be considered as a different partition key + sort key
     - No limitations of the size
     - Only eventual consistency is supported.
+    - **has its own provisioned throughput settings for read and write activity that are separate from those of the table.**
 - Local secondary index.
     - Contains the same partition key but different sort key
     - Limitation up to 10 GB per partition
     - It can be only created on table creation
     - Maximum 5 LSI per table
+    - **shares provisioned throughput settings for read and write activity with the table it is indexing**

 - WCU and RCU
     - Read Capacity Units (RCU):